Patrick Anthony

 Trained in Montana and Tennessee (PhD 2021, Vanderbilt University), I am a Marie Skłodowska-Curie Postdoctoral Fellow at Uppsala University.
 My current work explores nineteenth-century sciences of astronomy, climate, and geophysics at the edges of Russia’s colonial empire, juxtaposed against the Islamic sciences and nomadic geographies of central Eurasia.

-My book Unearthed: Science and Environment across Mineral Frontiers is forthcoming with the University of Chicago Press (Spring 2026).
-Unearthed tells the story of earth and atmospheric sciences assembled across mineral frontiers of the Americas and Eurasia and demarcates a critical juncture in the long durée of anthropogenic climate change.
+My book Unearthed: Science and Environment across Mineral Frontiers with the University of Chicago Press (April 2026) tells the story of earth and atmospheric sciences assembled across mineral frontiers of the Americas and Eurasia and demarcates a critical juncture in the long durée of anthropogenic climate change.

 PDFs of my publications are available below.